DYRD-FM

 DYRD (102.3 FM), broadcasting as 102.3 Kiss FM, is a radio station owned and operated by the Bohol Chronicle Radio Corporation.
+It currently operates 24 hours a day, 6 days a week.
+It broadcasts from Monday, 5:00 am, until Monday, 12:00 am the following week.
+It started 24-hour broadcasts on July 6, 2025.
 The station's studio and transmitter facilities are located at Bohol Chronicle Bldg., #56 Bernardino Inting St., Tagbilaran.
 Based on a survey conducted by Holy Name University Center for Research and Publications in 2017, it is ranked as the most listened to FM station.